coggy9/HKHacking/Invoke.md

 ## GPL Code

 Harman-Kardon gave me a partial release of the GPL licensed source after a year of asking for it.
 It is available [here](https://archive.org/details/HK-Invoke-source-disclosure).

+The actual kernel code can be found [here](https://archive.org/details/invoke-kernel).